kiyoon/jupynium.nvim/README.md

 })

 -- You can link highlighting groups.
--- This is a default when it's unknown. (may not be the best for all colour schemes) -- Tokyonight colour scheme uses Pmenu instead of CursorLine. vim.cmd [[
+-- This is the default (when colour scheme is unknown) vim.cmd [[
 " Try with CursorColumn, Pmenu, Folded etc. hi! link JupyniumCodeCellSeparator CursorLine